moeidsaleem/party-manager/README.md

 ### Ticket Generator

 Ticket is generated for those who have already made booking and Ticket payment status is cleared.
-The system generates a QR-Code that contain the information with a Ticket Unique ID, made up complex encrpytion upto 8 number.
+The system generates a QR-Code that contain the information with a Ticket Unique ID, made up complex encrpytion upto 9 number.
-000-000-00
+000-000-00-0

+first three Number will be eventId encrpted,
+Next Three number will be User uId encrpyted, next two number will be ticketSerial encrpyed. last number will show the status of the ticket. (paid or not)

+# User Inteface (UI)

+For User Inteface , the system will have the following panels.
+1. Admin Panel  - Can CRUD Events,users.
+2. User Panel  - Can see event,purchase tickets.
+See transaction history.
+3. Merchant Panel (Optional)

+#### Admin Panel
+See how admin will work.
+##### Workflow
+Admin login to the system-->Admin can CRURD users | Admin can CRUD Events |